 nothing said here will change anybody’s mind… too bad.

-adele was a freelance advertising copywriter in helsinki… until she went on maternity leave. her new project is imagining/creating scenes featuring her sleeping baby. this one is called ‘up!’.
+adele was a freelance advertising copywriter in helsinki… until she went on maternity leave. she spent the first year of her baby’s life imagining/creating scenes around her sleeping infant. this one is called ‘up!’.

 very creative, very cute!